rickspencer3/shoots/README.md

 shoots.shutdown()
 ```
 ### from python code
-The Shoots shutdown function handles the threading, so you can simply call it:
+The Shoots shutdown function handles the threading, so you can simply call it.

 ```python
 server.shutdown()